HigginTown/HouseDivided/README.md

  - Senators can also be influential on the outcome.
 How much does knowing the vote of Alice tell me about the final outcome of the vote?
 The more influential the senator, the more information we gain about the final vote outcome.

+### The strategy

+ - First, we need to get the data.
+Go to the `scripts` folder, and find `data_collection`.
+I use the [ProPublica Congress API](https://propublica.github.io/congress-api-docs/#congress-api-documentation) to get data on the senators, and I scrape the roll call votes on the [Congress website](https://www.congress.gov/roll-call-votes).

+ - Second, I do some exploratory analysis on the roll call data and senators.
+Importantly, there are many [missing votes](http://www.adammassachi.com/missing-votes/) because a given senator does not vote on in every roll call.
+The `eda_prelim` notebook incldues this material.

+ - Third, in the `pca_votes_clustering` notebook, I make some preliminary [clusters](http://www.adammassachi.com/clusters/).
+Using PCA with two components, I create a synthetic vote space and plot the coordinates of each senator.
+I compare the results of a simple KMeans clustering algorithm with `k=2` with the true party labels.
+The results are nearly identical, except that both Independent senators are missclassifed as democrats.

+ - Fourth, I fit a [decision tree](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dtc.png) on the voting records and party labels, detailed below.
+Find this in the `predicting outcomes` notebook section "Decision Tree".

+ - Fifth, we move to more math and modelling.
+In the `similarity_metric` notebook, I cover entropy, mutual information, and the distance metric.
+In our case, the nutual information metric is congruent to the Jaccard distance.
+In this notebook, I use agglomerative clustering with a distacne matrix calcualted using this metric.
+You can visualize the hierarchies in the [dendrogram.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dendrogram.png).
+I model "influence" as the mutual information between the senator and the outcome.
+This makes intuitive sense in terms of out motivating thought experiment -- we want to learn a ranking of senators such that information about the \# 1 ranked senator reduces uncertainty about the outcome the most compared to all other senators, and so on for each senator. [influence_rank.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_rank.png) shows the normailzed influence of each senator by their rank; [influence_cumsum.png](https://github.com/HigginTown/HouseDivided/blob/master/gallery/influence_predictions/influence_cumsum.png) compares the growth in mutual informaion observed in the senate (`observed`) with hypothetical uniformally distributed influence scores.

  ### About this repo

 There is a [blog](http://www.adammassachi.com/senate-114/) with analysis and commentary on the preliminary results.